 If an applicant on the School Direct (salaried) programme is being considered for a partnership school with which they have no prior links, a further visit / interview is likely to be arranged.
 This usually takes place within the school and is conducted by the headteacher who will make the final decision, as successful candidates on this route are employed by their partnership school.

 Following a successful interview, a conditional offer is made.
-This offer is conditional on the applicant obtaining any pending qualifications (including the literacy and numeracy professional skills tests), an Enhanced DBS check and a 'Fit to Teach' health assessment.
+This offer is conditional on the applicant obtaining any pending qualifications, an Enhanced DBS check and a 'Fit to Teach' health assessment.

 How school placements work